brigand/react-mixin/README.md

 ## Differences from createClass

-@ndout resolved the differences by adding `reactMixin.ofClass`.
+@ndout resolved the differences by adding `reactMixin.onClass`.
 If there are any more incompatibilites, **other than autobinding methods which is intentionally omitted**, please create an issue.

 ---